Before dawn, in mid-winter, the snow fell silently through the bitter cold air.

 All that he could have hoped for.

 That was why, staying overnight in an inn, he always woke up worried that the shoots had withered as he slept.
 The first thing he did when he opened his eyes was check their condition.
 The fear accompanied him whenever he lay down to sleep.
-However dirt tired he was, that fear kept him awake.
+No matter how tired he was, that fear kept him awake.
 When sleep finally came, so did the nightmares that one morning he would check the box to find its contents dead.

-Three times a night, the horrible dreams yanked his eyes open, he would check the box, and force himself back to bed.
+Three times a night, the horrible dreams yanked his eyes open.
+He had to rouse himself to check the box, and then force himself back to bed.

 And yet this morning they still thrived.
 “Oh, good,” he whispered.